 There are experts and ex-addicts on both sides of this fence.
 To say it’s a long-held debate is a gross understatement.
 Can you handle “just a little” alcohol?
 Is it better to aim for damage control (limiting the drinking) than to try to quit cold turkey (complete abstinence)?
 Will it be too tempting to drink more or will the thought of never drinking again be too overwhelming?

 Recent research sheds some light on the subject.
 A study conducted at the University of Gothenburg, Sweden found that the Reagans of the world are more successful in treatment than the Saras.

-Of the patients studied, 90 percent of total abstinence patients were still sober two and a half years after treatment.
-Only 50 percent of those who focused on controlled consumption succeeded in controlling their drinking.
+Of the patients studied, 90% of total abstinence patients were still sober two and a half years after treatment.
+Only 50% of those who focused on controlled consumption succeeded in controlling their drinking.

 “Just Say No” or “Just Say a Little”?

-When looking at the research, if you want to increase your odds of success, abstinence is the way to go.
+It is clear from looking at the research that if you want to increase your odds of success, abstinence is the way to go.
 And while neither path is easy, the abstinence road seems to offer less resistance.
-So perhaps, “Just say no” is the best option after all.
+So, perhaps “just say no” is the best option after all.

 How to Get Help for Drug or Alcohol Misuse

 If you or a loved one is struggling with drug or alcohol misuse, it may be time to seek help.
 Professional treatment can give anyone battling addiction the tools needed to stay sober in the face of life’s challenges.
 You can contact a caring admissions navigator with American Addiction Centers (AAC) free at at any time, day or night, to learn more about alcohol misuse and rehab.
 There are also free drug and alcohol hotline numbers you can call.